DevExpress/devextreme-documentation/api-reference/10 UI Components/dxMenuBase/1 Configuration/activeStateEnabled.md

 A Boolean value specifying whether or not the UI component changes its state when interacting with a user.

 ---
-This property is used when the UI component is displayed on a platform whose guidelines include the active state change for UI components.
+Use this property when the UI component is displayed on a platform whose guidelines include the active state change for UI components.
+When this property is set to **true**, the CSS rules for the active state apply.
+You can change them to customize the component.